 Orca whales are one of 29 species of marine mammals in the sanctuary.

-Olympic Coast National Marine Sanctuary includes 2,408 square nautical miles of marine waters off the
+Olympic Coast National Marine Sanctuary includes 3,188 square miles of marine waters off the

 rugged Olympic Peninsula coastline.
 The sanctuary extends 25 to 50 miles seaward, covering much of